 Cluj has a small airport making it easy to get out and fly to other European cities.
 There are also daily train routes to Budapest.
 If you are departing from Bucharest you can also take an overnight train back to the capital from Cluj.

-Romania is an amazing country with lots to offer.
-From busy city centres to picturesque medieval towns there is something for everyone, and 1 week in Romania is just enough time to get a good taste of it all.
+Romania is an amazing country with plenty to see and do.
+From busy city centres to picturesque medieval towns there is something for everyone.